Jump to content

 phab --config=<config> app:destroy

-This command will destroy an app from a given configuration.
-The process has several steps.
-Caution: there will be no backup!
+This command will destroy an existing app from a given configuration.
+The process executes several stages:

 Jump to heading self-update